 Claim: "Because there’s no need to add butter, oil or excess fat to flavor your food, your favorite recipes can be made healthier without sacrificing the taste you love.
 Our Vapo-Valve creates a semi-vacuum cooking environment that locks in moisture and maintains food's natural flavor."

 The Truth: First of all, we want to dispel the myth that fat-free cooking is healthy.
 The truth is that several nutrients require fat to be absorbed by the body.
-So if you're cooking with no fat at all, you are depriving yourself not only of added flavor, but of many essential nutrients.
+So if you're cooking with no fat at all, you are depriving yourself not only of added flavor, but of some essential nutrients.
 (You can read more about this here.)

 The same is true for "frying foods without oil."
 All food will brown at sufficient temperatures.
 You do not need oil to brown your food.
 The huge popularity of air fryers is evidence of this.